All emergencies

 Demonstrations may affect public transport.

-Large crowds at religious ceremonies and gatherings can be dangerous.
-They have led to life-threatening situations such as stampedes.
+Large crowds at religious ceremonies, sport events and other gatherings can be dangerous.
+They have led to stampedes and deaths.

 To protect yourself from civil unrest and violence: